 How Tech Stack Choices Create Technical Debt in Frontend

 Every codebase gets messy eventually.
-Even frontend projects that start with perfect structure.
-Tight deadlines, weird product decisions, and changing tools make it worse.
-That’s how tech debt starts.
+Tight deadlines, weird product decisions and changing tools make it worse.
+That’s how technical debt starts.

 Technical debt doesn’t mean bad code.
 Sometimes you do it on purpose to hit a deadline or ship a feature fast.
 The real problem is when no one keeps track of it and it quietly grows out of control.

-Most frontend teams can’t build anything serious without taking on some debt.
-Business changes fast, and there’s never enough time to do it all perfectly.
-Here’s why this happens so often:
+Most frontend teams can’t scale a project without taking on some debt.
+Business changes fast and there is never enough time to do it all perfectly.
+Here’s why this happens:

 - Deadlines rule everything.
-When you’re under pressure, clean code turns into “let’s just get it working.”
+When you are under pressure, clean code turns into “let’s just get it working.”
 And that’s usually how debt begins.

-- Some product rules are just messy.
+- Some business wise decisions are just complex.
 Like “give points when users order, but take them back if it’s returned unless it was a promo.”
 These kinds of rules make the code harder, even if you write them cleanly.

 - Big codebases are hard to keep clean.
-New devs join, don’t know the context, and instead of cleaning things up, they just patch things on top.
-That’s how small messes turn into big ones.
+New developers join, don’t know the context and instead of cleaning things up, they just patch things on top.

-- Frameworks don’t age well.
-What looks like a great choice today might trap you tomorrow.
-Remember AngularJS?
+- What looks like a great choice today might trap you tomorrow.
+AngularJS is a great example of that.
 It was everywhere until Google dropped support and everyone had to rebuild from scratch.
-You can’t always control product decisions.
-But picking your tech stack?
-That’s on you.
-A good looking framework today can easily become tomorrow’s biggest headache.

 Since avoiding technical debt completely is unrealistic, one of the most effective ways to minimize it is making informed technology choices.
 The frameworks and libraries we pick today can either reduce our future workload or create unnecessary maintenance problems.